 3. Tomato red tank top.
 To match the skirt.

-4. Amaterasu is traditionally shown with sun rays extending out from her head, which is a difficult look to pull off unless you’re Cher.
-But you could make do with this fireball flame wig instead.
+4. Yellow flame wig.
+Amaterasu is traditionally shown with sun rays extending out from her head, which is a difficult look to pull off unless you’re Cher.
+But you could make do with this felt wig instead.